 After their soak, remove your air plants from the water, gently shake off the excess water and lay the plants out on their side or upside down so they can dry completely before placing them in a display.
 A nice sunny window sill is a perfect place to let them dry and soak up some sunlight.
 Do not place your air plants in direct sunlight.
 They like bright indirect sunlight.
 If you are planning on putting them in a glass terrarium, a wall hanging display, or any kind of enclosure (or in a hole to stand them up), it is important that you allow your air plants to dry completely.
 Letting the air plants dry completely reduces the risk of your plants rotting.

 Your air plants should dry within one to two hours.
 Once they are dry you will want to display them in an area with plenty of bright, indirect sunlight.
 Do not place them in direct sunlight as this will dry them out very quickly.
 Typically, your air plants will only need a 30 minute soak in water once per week.
 If they are in a very dry or warm environment you may need to spritz them with water once a week in addition to the soak.
 You will know if they are getting too dry if their leaves begin to curl.
 Give them a good soak if you see this happening.
 Remember that despite their name, air plants need a little more than just air to live happily.

 If you display your air plants in a manner that does not allow soaking them in a bowl of water you can spray them with water two or three times per week instead.

-Do not plant your air plants in soil as the moisture in the soil would lead to rotting
+1. Do not plant your air plants in soil

-Let them dry complete before placing in a glass terrarium
+3. Let them dry completely before placing in a glass terrarium

-Yes, you may cut the unsightly roots off and peel or trim off the brown leaves.
-Air Plants grow roots so that they can connect themselves to trees and rocks in nature but are not necessary in a home environment
+4. You may cut the unsightly roots off and peel or trim off the brown leaves.